This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 • Culture Day : A day to respect and celebrate Japanese culture

-• Shichi-go-san : A traditional Japanese event to celebrate children's growth
+• Shichi-Go-San : A traditional Japanese event celebrating children's growth

 • Halloween : A thorough comparison of Halloween in Japan with the rest of the world

-5. Traditional winter events and warm family time: The appeal of first shrine visits of the year, New Year's Day, and snow festivals
+5. Traditional winter events and warm family time: The appeal of first shrine visits, New Year's Day, and snow festivals

 Winter events provide warm family time to combat the cold .

-New Year's Day is Japan's biggest festival, a special time to pray for happiness in the new year.
+New Year's is Japan's biggest festival and a special time to pray for happiness in the new year.

-People visit shrines on New Year's Day to pray for safety and peace in the year ahead .
+People visit shrines on New Year's Day to pray for safety and peace in the coming year .

-Also, at the Snow Festival, beautiful snow sculptures are lined up, allowing you to enjoy a wintery landscape.
+Also, at the Snow Festival, beautiful snow sculptures are lined up, allowing you to enjoy the scenery unique to winter.

 • Jinjitsu Festival : Eating rice porridge with seven herbs on January 7th to pray for good health